opendp/opendp/docs/source/user/core-structures.rst

 :input_domain: A :ref:`domain <domains>` that describes the set of all possible input values for the function.
 :output_domain: A :ref:`domain <domains>` that describes the set of all possible output values of the function.
 :function: A :ref:`function <functions>` that computes a differentially-private release on private data.
-:input_metric: The :ref:`metric <metrics>` used to compute distance between two members of the input domain.
+:input_metric: A :ref:`metric <metrics>` used to compute distance between two members of the input domain.
-:output_measure: The :ref:`measure <measures>` used to measure distance between two distributions in the output domain.
+:output_measure: A :ref:`measure <measures>` used to measure distance between two distributions in the output domain.
 :privacy_relation: A :ref:`relation <relations>` that encapsulates the privacy characteristics of the function.

 The framework quantifies output distance bounds on measurements with a measure, instead of a metric,